Sustainable Development Risk Management

 Risk - Human rights

-The risk for any violation of the human rights at HEXPOL’s production facilities are considered low.
-The main part of the Group’s suppliers of raw material is global chemical companies and the risks around human rights are considered as low.
-HEXPOL has identified suppliers of natural rubber as a potential risk area.
+The Group has identified natural rubber suppliers as a potential area of environmental and human rights risk.
 Formal sustainability audits have therefore been performed at natural rubber plantations in Sri Lanka.
-The situation around human rights was assessed as good.
+The situation regarding human rights there was assessed as good.

 Risk management